Key features

 Background forks

-discarded — the agent pings or reports findings.
+is discarded — the agent pings or reports findings.

 Ping budget

-Rate-limited ping budget that prevents scheduled tasks
+Rate-limited ping budget that prevents background forks

 from over-pinging.